6.8 Media literacy and safe use of new media

 Tackling online bullying

-- In the lesson 'Whatshappy' problems with chatting are discussed.
-It challenges students to make agreements on how they can decently communicate with each other.
+In the lesson 'Whatshappy' problems with chatting were discussed.
+It challenged students to make agreements on how they can communicate decently with each other.

-- The youth theater show 'Like' by theater group PlayBack is all about friendship, group pressure, being excluded, bullying and the influence of social media.
-Students are confronted with the emotional results of bullying.
+The youth theatre show 'Like' by theatre group PlayBack was all about friendship, group pressure, being excluded, bullying and the influence of social media.
+Students were confronted with the emotional results of bullying.

 Education as a means to enhance (online) fake news resilience among young people

 After Donald Trump was elected 45th president of the United States of America, discussions started about the influence of (online) fake news, also in the Netherlands, showed the Dutch Media Authority (Commissariaat voor de Media) in its Media Monitor 2018 (Mediamonitor 2018).
 Following these discussions, the Dutch Minister of the Interior and Kingdom Relations (Binnenlandse Zaken en Koninkrijksrelaties) took several measures to prevent and tackle disinformation and fake news as well as to raise awareness among citizens.
 An example of the latter is the online and radio campaign ‘Stay critical’ (‘Blijf kritisch’) around the provincial elections in 2019, aimed at the general public including young people.
 The Dutch Media Literacy Network (Netwerk Mediawijsheid) was granted a budget to develop initiatives to further increase media literacy among young people and adults.
 The network in collaboration with Kennisnet, Sound and Vision (Nederlands Instituut voor Beeld en Geluid) and the Practical Lectorate Media Literacy (Practoraat Mediawijsheid) launched the ‘A good conversation about wrong information’ (‘Goed in gesprek over verkeerde informatie’) campaign targeted at young adults in training to work in education, care, welfare and media.